giaosame/RealTimeParticleBasedSnowSimulation/README.md

 [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction)

 Many thanks and recommendations to the [RenderDoc](https://renderdoc.org/) graphics debugger.
-It quite useful for us to capture each frame and inspect details of application using Vulkan, OpenGL ES etc.
+It quite useful for us to capture each frame and inspect details of application using Vulkan, OpenGL ES, etc.